 National Hispanic Heritage Month

-The Office of Latino Student Affairs celebrates National Hispanic Heritage Month each fall with several activities on campus.
-For a schedule of the 2013 activities, click here.
+The Office of Latino Programs and Services celebrates National Hispanic Heritage Month each fall with several activities on campus.

 Our keynote speaker in 2009 was Sylvia Mendez, a civil rights activist of Mexican-Puerto Rican heritage.
 At age eight, she played an instrumental role in a landmark school desegregation case.